MBA Course Descriptions

 MGMT 732 – Human Resource Management – 3 Credit Hours

-This course is designed to provide managers with an understanding of the processes of adding strategic human capital to the organization.
+This course provides managers with an understanding of the processes of adding strategic human capital to the organization.
 The course examines the design of work, personnel recruitment and selection, employee compensation and benefits, employee relations and personnel policies, and labor issues.
 The course is applied management science designed for managers.
 Prerequisite: GBUS 702

 MGMT 742 – International Business – 3 Credit Hours